Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Introduction

 \subsection{Related Works}

-Existing studies on SIM-enabled wireless communication systems primarily focus on wave-domain beamforming design~\cite{10279173,10922857,10158690,papazafeiropoulos2024achievable,hassan2024efficient}.
-The SIM concept was first introduced in~\cite{10279173} for multi-user multiple-input single-output (MISO) downlink systems, where joint optimization of transmit power allocation and SIM phase shifts was employed to maximize the sum rate.
-Simulation results demonstrated that SIM can significantly improve the performance of conventional MISO systems while reducing precoding latency.
-Subsequently,~\cite{10922857} extended this framework by enabling independent phase control of individual meta-atoms, allowing more flexible wave manipulation across SIM layers.
-In~\cite{10158690}, SIMs were further deployed at both the transmitter and receiver of point-to-point multiple-input multiple-output systems, facilitating direct coding and combining in the EM domain.
+Existing studies on SIM-enabled wireless communication systems have mainly focused on wave-domain beamforming optimization~\cite{10279173,10922857,10158690,papazafeiropoulos2024achievable,hassan2024efficient}.
+The SIM concept was first introduced in~\cite{10279173} for multi-user multiple-input single-output (MISO) downlink systems, where joint optimization of transmit power allocation and SIM phase shifts was proposed to maximize the system sum rate.
+The results demonstrated that SIM-assisted architectures can significantly improve the performance of conventional MISO systems while reducing precoding complexity and latency.
+Subsequently,~\cite{10922857} extended this framework by enabling independent phase control of individual meta-atoms, providing more flexible wave manipulation across multiple SIM layers.
+In~\cite{10158690}, SIMs were further deployed at both the transmitter and receiver in point-to-point multiple-input multiple-output (MIMO) systems, enabling direct signal coding and combining in the electromagnetic domain.

 Beyond beamforming, SIMs have also been explored as wave-domain information processing platforms.
 For instance, SIM-assisted channel estimation has been investigated in~\cite{yao2024channel,an2024hybrid}.
 Specifically,~\cite{yao2024channel} addressed the underdetermined channel estimation problem by exploiting multiple pilot observations and proposing a reduced-subspace least-squares estimator that leverages the rank deficiency of spatial correlation matrices.
 Hybrid digital–wave domain estimation strategies were developed in~\cite{an2024hybrid} to minimize mean square error, achieving performance comparable to fully digital architectures even with limited RF chains.
 Moreover, SIMs have recently been utilized as semantic encoders in the wave domain~\cite{huang2024stacked,li2021spectrally}.
 The work in~\cite{huang2024stacked} demonstrated that SIM can map input images into class-dependent beam patterns for low-complexity semantic detection, while~\cite{li2021spectrally} showed that a three-layer SIM can perform high-accuracy object classification by transforming semantic features into spectral power distributions.
 Notably, these studies did not consider secure transmission or the presence of eavesdroppers.